The Himalayan Express

 17/10/2019 Tingri – Gyirong (BLD)

 Early this morning we set out for the border crossing point – a drive of around one hour.
-On arrival we complete customs and immigration formalities then cross the border into Nepal.
+On arrival we complete customs and immigration formalities then walk 150 metres across the bridge into Nepal.
 After completing immigration procedures on the Nepalese side, we board 4WDs for the journey to Tishuli.
 This is an area of magnificent natural beauty at the edge of the Langtang Valley, with many prominent mountain peaks including Langtang Lirung (7246m) and Gangchenpo (6388m).
 This area is one of the most popular trekking destinations in Nepal.

 19/10/2019 Trishuli – Kathmandu (BLD)

 After breakfast we begin the three and a half hour drive to Kathmandu stopping en-route for photo stops, on this remarkable remote and scenic journey.
 On arrival in Kathmandu we check into our hotel.

 20/10/2019 Kathmandu (BLD)

 The fertile Kathmandu Valley lies at an altitude of 1,200 – 1,500m.
 Although small in size, no fewer than seven UNESCO World Heritage sites are to be found within the valley.
 These architectural wonders are monuments to Nepal’s past prosperity and artistry, which essentially make the whole area a living museum.
 Today we take a leisurely tour of Kathmandu and the remarkable Boudhanath Stupa that dominates the city.
 In the afternoon we take a walking tour of the vibrant Thamel district.